 Asia’s Economic Rise Requires Responsible Leadership

-Professor Victoria Wang from the Chinese University of Hong Kong Business School (CUHK) in China brings global experience from IBM, DuPont, and HAVI to her classroom.
-She holds a Ph.D. in cross-cultural leadership and has over 30 years of international business experience.
+Professor Victoria Wang from the Chinese University of Hong Kong Business School (CUHK) in Hong Kong brings global experience from IBM, DuPont, and HAVI to her classroom.
+She holds a Ph.D. in cross-cultural leadership and has around 30 years of international business experience.

-At CUHK, faculty embed sustainability deeply into leadership education and day-to-day MBA learning.
-In parallel, CUHK MBA graduates gain confidence to pursue business in other Asian markets, to embark on career shifts, and excel as global business leaders.
+At CUHK, sustainability is deeply embedded in leadership education and the MBA curriculum.
+In parallel, CUHK MBA graduates gain confidence to pursue business in other Asian markets, embark on career shifts, and excel as global business leaders.

 To begin our interview, Professor Wang says, “We are witnessing the rise of the Asia Century.”
 (00:43) According to the Asian Development Bank, Asia will generate 50% of global GDP by the year 2050.
 As a result, this economic rise demands leaders rooted in environmental and social responsibility.

 CUHK’s MBA trains students to lead Asia’s burgeoning growth using real-world, sustainability-focused thinking.
-The proliferation of sustainable leadership in Asia will ultimately define success in this pivotal era, with the climate crisis intensifying.
+Responsible leadership will ultimately define success in this pivotal era, with the climate crisis intensifying.

-Why Guilin Is the Ideal Study Lab for Sustainable Leadership
+Why Guilin Is the Ideal Study Lab for Sustainability

 The MBA program at CUHK includes an immersive study trip to Esquel Integral in Guilin.
-An immersive and enriching 2.5-day program equips students with the essential knowledge and tools to navigate the evolving landscape of sustainability in business.
+An empowering and enriching 2.5-day program equips students with the essential knowledge and tools necessary to navigate the evolving landscape of sustainability in business.

-Esquel Integral is a pioneering company that has transitioned from a traditional OEM business and manufacturing model to a sustainable development business model.
-Students directly explore how Esquel integrates sustainable architecture, innovation labs, and ethical production.
+Esquel Integral is a pioneering company that has transformed from a traditional original equipment manufacturer (OEM) in the textile industry to a sustainable development business model.
+Students directly explore how Esquel integrates sustainable growth strategy, architecture, innovation labs, and ethical production into its operations.

-Guilin is a city renowned for its commitment to environmental preservation and cultural heritage, supported by China’s commitment to sustainable development as a country.
-This setting allows students to apply sustainable theory to complex real-world businesses.
-Subsequently, China’s rapid industrialisation and Guilin’s preserved ecology push students to think critically about sustainability in context.
+Guilin is a city with a rich history and scenery, renowned for its commitment to environmental preservation and cultural heritage, supported by China’s commitment to sustainable development as a country.
+This offers a setting where students actively apply sustainable theory to complex business realities.
+Subsequently, China’s rapid industrialization and Guilin’s preserved ecology push students to think critically about sustainability in context.

-This MBA course goes beyond typical cases by connecting students with the Esquel Group, also previously featured in a Harvard Business School case study.
+This MBA course goes beyond typical textbook examples by connecting students with the Esquel Group, who were also previously featured in a Harvard Business School case study.
 Moreover, Professor Wang contemplates, “We walk into the company and really interact with their leaders… [and] learn [about] their operations in a real-life sense.”
 (07:42)

 Through this direct dialogue, students apply classroom theory to actual operations inside a global sustainability pioneer.

-This course focuses on teaching the Triple Bottom Line, balancing people, planet, and profit.
-Professor Wang emphasises, “Sustainable business transformation is not just about going green…it’s actually a holistic, systematic transformation.”
+This course focuses on teaching the Triple Bottom Line, that is, balancing people, planet, and profit.
+Professor Wang emphasizes, “Sustainable business transformation is not just about going green…it’s actually a holistic, systematic transformation.”
 (04:27)

-Students experience the whole change lifecycle through workshops and Esquel’s real-time decision analysis.
+Students experience the whole sustainable transformation change lifecycle through leadership dialogues, workshops, and Esquel’s real-time decision analysis, as well as explore ISO 14000 standards and China’s carbon neutrality goals for a cross-industry and global sustainability impact.
 Ultimately, they walk away ready to apply this framework across sectors, from fashion to fintech.
-Hence, they also explore ISO 14000 standards and China’s carbon neutrality goals for cross-industry, global sustainability impact.

 Sustainability holds both ethical and strategic value in today’s fast-changing business world.

-CUHK graduates actively learn how companies reduce risk and increase long-term value through ESG strategies.
-Students use sustainability skills to build impactful careers in consulting, sustainability, and technology.
-Hence, faculty teach students to turn environmental and social obligations into economic opportunities.
+CUHK graduates actively learn how companies reduce risk and increase long-term value through Environmental, Social, and Governance (ESG) and Sustainable Growth strategies.
+Students use sustainability skills to build impactful careers in consulting, sustainability and technology, proving that environmental and social obligations can drive economic opportunities.

-Students actively engage with ESG metrics, systems thinking, and stakeholder mapping frameworks.
+Students actively engage with sustainable business transformation frameworks, integrating ESG metrics, systems thinking, and stakeholder engagement.

 Furthermore, students study adaptive development and coupled human-environmental systems through an ecological-economic lens.
-Hence, this perspective equips them with critical insights for modern, cross-sector sustainability leadership.
+This perspective equips them with critical insights for modern, cross-sector sustainability leadership under both the global trends and the Chinese regional strengths.
+A sustainable business transformation framework, starting from purpose-driven strategies, is explored in depth and evidenced by Esquel’s Success.

 A Global Benchmark for Experiential Business Education